MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-devicebus.md

 ---
-Description: 'The Win32\_DeviceBus association WMI class relates a system bus and a logical device using the bus.
-This class is used to discover which devices are on which bus.'
+Description: The Win32\_DeviceBus association WMI class relates a system bus and a logical device using the bus.
+This class is used to discover which devices are on which bus.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '2d7d83a5-c058-40c0-aab3-7700f4067a16'
+ms.assetid: 2d7d83a5-c058-40c0-aab3-7700f4067a16
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'Win32\_DeviceBus class'
+title: Win32\_DeviceBus class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Win32\_DeviceBus class